piotrrus/jokes-jr-web-app/README.md

 Apps were tested with lint and ng build --prod.

-## first App
+## Description

 Simple communication between 2 components (parent/child).
 - It has no routes, no navigation (one page)
 - One page with 2 components: joke and favourites.

 This App has different syntax for subscribing data (getRandomJoke).

-## second App
-Communication between components using service.
-- 2 pages: joke & favourites
-- routes with lazy loading (favourites)
-- simple notification
-- rating
-- readme.md included